encoredev/encore/README.md

 We rely on your contributions and feedback to improve Encore.
 We love hearing about your experiences using Encore, and about what may be unclear and we can do a better job explaining.

+* ⭐ Star this repository to help spread the word.
 * Send us feedback or ask questions via [email](mailto:hello@encore.dev).
 * Connect with other Encore users on [Slack](https://encore.dev/slack).
 * Follow us on [Twitter](https://twitter.com/encoredotdev).